ArdaEnfalABACI/Zero-Trust-AI-Gateway/README.md

 ### 3. Running the Integrated System

+After building both components, manually structure your release directory as follows:

+1. Create a folder named `ZeroTrust_Release` (or any release folder you prefer).

+2. Copy the built C++ frontend (`ZeroTrustAI.exe`) directly into this root release folder.

+3. Inside this release folder, create a subfolder named `backend_engine`.

-1. Copy the compiled backend executable (`main.exe`) and its `_internal` folder from `dist/main/` into a release directory structure alongside the built C++ frontend (`ZeroTrustAI.exe`).
+4. Copy the compiled backend executable (`main.exe`) and its `_internal` folder from `dist/main/` into the `backend_engine` subfolder.

+Your final directory structure must look like this:

+ZeroTrust_Release/
+├── ZeroTrustAI.exe
+└── backend_engine/
+    ├── main.exe
+    └── _internal/

-2. Run `ZeroTrustAI.exe` to spin up the secure gateway launcher and the Python backend simultaneously.
+5. Run `ZeroTrustAI.exe` to spin up the secure gateway launcher and the Python backend simultaneously.

 ---